NextFaze/dev-fun/README.md

 DevFun uses a number of methods iteratively to introspect the generated components/modules, however depending on scoping, visibility, and instantiation of a type it can be difficult to determine the source/scope in initial (but faster) introspection methods.

-When all else fails DevFun will use a form of heavy reflection to introspect the generated code - types with a custom scope and no constructor arguments are not necessarily obtainable from Dagger (depends on the version) by any other means.
+When all else fails DevFun will use a form of heavy reflection to introspect the generated code.
+For older versions of dagger, types with a custom scope and no constructor arguments are not necessarily obtainable from Dagger by any other means.
 To help with this ensure your scope is `@Retention(RUNTIME)` so that DevFun wont unintentionally create a new instance when it can't find it right away.

 Due to the way Dagger generates/injects it is not possible to obtain the instance of non-scoped types from the generated component/module